stevenpencle/D6-LOA/README.md

 ##### Client: Bootstrapper

-The _main.ts_ is the client entry point and bootstraps the _app.module.ts_.
+The _main.ts_ is the client entry point and bootstraps the _app.module_.

 ##### Client: app.module

-The _app.module.ts_ imports the component declarations, other module imports (including _app-routing.module.ts_), and service providers, and then bootstraps the entry component _AppComponent_.
-Any time you add a new component or service, it must be added to the _app.module.ts_.
+The _app.module_ imports the component declarations, other module imports (including _app-routing.module_), and service providers, and then bootstraps the entry component _app.component_.
+Any time you add a new component or service, it must be added to the _app.module_.

 ##### Client app-routing.module

-The _app-routing.module.ts_ is where all client application routes (URLs) are defined.
+The _app-routing.module_ is where all client application routes (URLs) are defined.
 Routes can optionally use the _route-guard_ with a data object to restrict access to specific roles.
 This is based on evaluating the _ClientToken_ and is not tamper-proof, but it serves the purpose of implementing a consistent UI workflow.

 ### Questions